-Use tax is a compensating tax equal to the City sales tax of 3%, due on all items on which no local sales tax was paid or on which a lesser local sales tax was paid.
+Use tax is a compensating tax equal to the City sales tax, due on all items on which no local sales tax was paid or on which a lesser local sales tax was paid.

 Initial Use Tax

-If you acquire or open a business location in Wheat Ridge, complete the Initial Use Tax Form (an Excel version is also available).
+If you acquire or open a business location in Wheat Ridge, complete the Initial Use Tax Form.
 Initial Use Tax is due on business equipment, furniture, and fixtures.
 If the items are acquired as part of a business acquisition, tax is based on the greater of stated values in the contract or the values to be filed for county property tax purposes.
 If your business was acquired in a stock purchase, no initial use tax is due.
 If the business is a new opening, initial use tax may be due on the items put in place to be ready for opening.
 See below and the linked resources for more information.